Norman Hipel: Politics

 Hipel began his political career in 1921 when he ran for and was elected to the Preston town council.
 In 1922 he became the town's reeve, and served as mayor in 1923 and 1924.
 In 1930 he ran successfully as the Ontario Liberal Party candidate to represent Waterloo South in the Ontario Legislature, and was re-elected in 1934.
 He served as Speaker of the House from 1935 to 1938, and was chosen to represent Ontario at the coronation of King George VI and Queen Elizabeth in 1937.
 In 1938 Hipel was appointed Minister of Labour for Ontario in the cabinet of Mitchell Hepburn.
 As Minister of Labour, he organized the Farm Service Force to help in the harvesting of crops during World War II, and in 1939 he opened the Aircraft Mechanics Training School in Galt, where thousands were trained in radio operation and aircraft maintenance for the war effort.
 With help from the federal government, he also organized the War Emergency Training Program, providing education in manufacturing skilled required in the production of war materials.
 Hipel also served as Ontario Minister of Lands and Forests in 1941 and 1943.
 In this position, Hipel set aside forest lands and established a school at Dorset for the training of forest rangers.
 He also authorized the first large scale conservation project, known as the Ganaraska watershed area.
 In 1942 and 1943 he served as Provincial Secretary and Registrar of Ontario, and was elected President of the Ontario Liberal Association in 1947.
 Hipel ran unsuccessfully in the 1948.
-He also ran, unsuccessfully, for the leadership of the Ontario Liberal Party in 1950 receiving only 12 votes on the first ballot.
+He also ran, unsuccessfully, in the 1950 Ontario Liberal Party leadership convention, receiving only 12 votes on the first ballot.